Quansight-Labs/quansight-labs-site/posts/2020/07/Three-months-and-having-fun.md

 I was very hesitant to make the leap into a new career.
 I am no spring chicken, and I was worried that I would not be able to find a suitable position.
-I only began my software developer carreer late in life after I tired of electrical design and contracting.
+I only began my software developer career late in life after I tired of electrical design and contracting.
 But I am here to tell you that even an old dog can learn new tricks.
 I began my open source chapter as a volunteer, which improved my programming powers and led to meeting people outside